Battle of Bunker Hill: Second attack

 The British rear was also in disarray.
 Wounded soldiers that were mobile had made their way to the landing areas and were being ferried back to Boston, while the wounded lying on the field of battle were the source of moans and cries of pain.

+Third attack

 Howe sent word to Clinton in Boston for additional troops.
 Clinton had observed the first two attacks and sent around 400 men from the 2nd Marines and the 63rd Foot, and followed himself to help rally the troops.
 In addition to these reserves, he convinced around 200 walking wounded to form up for the third attack.

 The third assault was to concentrate squarely on the redoubt, with only a feint on the colonists' flank.
 Howe ordered his men to remove their heavy packs and leave all unnecessary equipment behind.
 He arrayed his forces in column formation rather than the extended order of the first two assaults, exposing fewer men along the front to colonial fire.
 The third attack was made at the point of the bayonet and successfully carried the redoubt; however, the final volleys of fire from the colonists cost the life of Major Pitcairn.

-The defenders had run out of ammunition, reducing the battle to close combat.
+The defenders had run out of ammunition, reducing the battle to close quarters combat.
 The advantage turned to the British, as their troops were equipped with bayonets on their muskets, while most of the colonists were not.
 Colonel Prescott, one of the last men to leave the redoubt, parried bayonet thrusts with his normally ceremonial sabre.
-It is during the retreat from the redoubt that Joseph Warren was killed.
+British forces killed thirty defenders in the melee and forced the rest into a retreat.
+It is during the retreat from the redoubt that Joseph Warren was shot in the face and killed.
+British ships rained iron shot down on the Neck, killing a number of Americans including Major Andrew McClary.

 The retreat of much of the colonial forces from the peninsula was made possible in part by the controlled withdrawal of the forces along the rail fence, led by John Stark and Thomas Knowlton, which prevented the encirclement of the hill.
 Burgoyne described their orderly retreat as "no flight; it was even covered with bravery and military skill".
 It was so effective that most of the wounded were saved; most of the prisoners taken by the British were mortally wounded.
 General Putnam attempted to reform the troops on Bunker Hill; however, the flight of the colonial forces was so rapid that artillery pieces and entrenching tools had to be abandoned.
 The colonists suffered most of their casualties during the retreat on Bunker Hill.
 By 5 p.m., the colonists had retreated over the Charlestown Neck to fortified positions in Cambridge, and the British were in control of the peninsula.